 B. davidii and most other Buddleja species are easy to propagate from cuttings.
 The cultivars do not come true from seeds and taking cuttings is the best way to clone a plant.
 There are different ways to do these cuttings depending on several factors.
 The material is best when planted immediately and from a well irrigated plant.
 This ensures what is called turgidity or turgor pressure, meaning that the cells are supported by hydrostatic pressure.
 If there is a necessary gap between cutting and planting then the material should be stored in a plastic bag with a dampened tissue or the cut end placed in water like a cut flower.

 However you choose to propagate hydration is paramount.
 Misting is a helpful and using a heated propagator with high humidity is also good with sponges or cells.
 Pots are ideally covered with a clear plastic bag supported with a couple of sticks.
-A warm window sill, greenhouse or cold-frame are all good sites but donít go for full sun as this will scorch or over-heat the plant at this vulnerable stage.
+A warm window sill, greenhouse or cold-frame are all good sites but don't go for full sun as this will scorch or over-heat the plant at this vulnerable stage.
 On really sunny days it may be necessary to shade the cuttings.
-The rooting sponges over pots/cells have a clear advantage.
-As soon as roots start growing they show through the sponge matrix and this can happen within 2 weeks or less in a propagator. then the whole sponge can be potted up with minimal root disturbance.
+The rooting sponges have a clear advantage over pots cells: as soon as roots start growing they show through the sponge matrix and this can happen within 2 weeks or less in a propagator. then the whole sponge can be potted up with minimal root disturbance.

 If you are not using sponges you should pot the plants on when the cuttings have rooted.
 You can tell this as they will start producing fresh growth.
 If you have a single cutting in a pot or cell then just pot it on into a larger volume.
-Multiple cuttings will need to be split and re-potted as soon as it is clear they are growing but this carries a risk of root damage as they are split up.
+Multiple cuttings in a single pot will need to be split and re-potted as soon as it is clear they are growing, but this carries a risk of root damage as they are split up.
 Spring cuttings grow quickly and they will certainly be big enough to flower the same summer.

 As an aside, I would say that many gardeners simply stick a Buddleja twig in the ground in the summer and, lo! and behold, they have a new plant next spring.
 If this works for you, fine.
-But I prefer to keep a track of the process and not trust to luck.
+I prefer to keep a track of the process and not trust to luck.
 A few cultivars, such as 'Summer Beauty', can be very hard to root successfull.
 Using this method, if I need to propagate a specific cultivar I only have to do one cutting, or maybe two, to be sure of having a viable plant.